RomanticGodVAN/character-Evolution-Dataset/README.md

 Warring States period Characters - WSC (475 B.C. to 221 B.C.)

 Clerical Script - CS (221 B.C. to 220 A.D.)

+# Interpretation of JSON
+*Key&Value.Json* shows the relationship between ID and Chinese label.
+*List_of_EVOBC* shows the Storage path of images.